libredirect/browser_extension/README.md

 npm install
 ```

-To generate html that uses `config.json` (needed to develop/build the extention), run:
+To generate HTML that uses `config.json` (needed to develop/build the extension), run:

 ```
 npm run ejs